creatvie-introvert/btr-directory-mvp/README.md

 ### Data integrity and validation

 Foreign key relationships enforce data integrity between cities, developments, and enquiries
-- Required fields are validated at the model anf form lavel
+- Required fields are validated at the model and form level
 - Deletion rules ensure that orphaned records are avoided (e.g. enquiries linked to developments)

 ### Future data model extensions